 We encourage you to ask all the questions you want at the inspection.
 However, should you have additional questions or concerns after the inspection, please feel free to call or email us.
 Some of our clients call us with specific and general questions well after the inspection takes place.
 We believe client support during the inspection and beyond is one of the many reasons that our company is so successful.

-A home inspection is a professional opinion about the condition of a home’s systems at the time of the inspection.
-It’s not a warranty or guarantee.
-Every home has maintenance & repair items that need to be addressed, and always will.
-As a homeowner, the maintenance and repair of your home is your responsibility so it’s important to budget for repairs that will inevitably need to be made.
-We do our very best to identify all of the issues that we can in the limited time that we have in the home, but conditions within a building can and will change, even in a short period of time.
-Many issues can really only be discovered by living in a house and cannot be discovered during a home inspection.
+While we never want our clients to experience unexpected costs with their new home, it’s important to have realistic expectations.
+A home inspection is not a warranty or guarantee and is not exhaustive (meaning not every inch of the home will be inspected).
+The goal is to give the client a better understanding of a home’s condition to help with their negotiation decisions.
+We do our very best to identify all of the issues that we can in the limited time that we have in the home, but there are limitations to a home inspection which include constraints on time and the ability to see hidden defects, so it’s not realistic or reasonable to expect that every defect will be found during an inspection.
+Many issues can only be discovered by living in a house and cannot be discovered during a home inspection.
 For example, some roof leaks can only be detected when ice dams form on the roof.
 Some basement leaks can only be detected during the spring thaw.
-Some hidden issues will only be discovered when carpets are lifted, furniture is moved, or finishes are removed during a renovation.
+Some hidden issues will only be discovered when carpets are lifted, furniture or appliances are moved, or finishes are removed during a renovation.
 Some issues can happen without notice, such as a failed water heater tank.
 Some items in the home can’t be inspected seasonally, such as the central A/C during winter and the roof shingles when covered with snow and ice.
+Conditions within a building can and will change, even in a short period of time.
+Every home has maintenance & repair items that need to be addressed, and always will.
+As a homeowner, the maintenance and repair of your home is your responsibility so it’s important to budget for repairs that will inevitably need to be made.

 Some home inspection companies will offer you a short home warranty as part of an inspection, but it’s important to read the fine print.
 These inexpensive warranties are very limited and typically do not cover most items that, if failed, would cause a financial hardship.
 For example, these warranties typically exclude HVAC systems that are more than ten years old, septic systems, roofs, wells – basically anything in a home that actually costs money.
 It’s our opinion that these warranties are essentially just marketing gimmicks that offer you little, if any, value.
-Many real estate companies do offer optional home warranties, so check with your realtor.
-But again, read the fine print as there are still some limitations on the coverage.
+Many real estate companies do offer optional home warranties with better coverage, so check with your realtor.
+But again, read the fine print as there are still some limitations.